Billy Graham's 1959 South Cross Crusades: Course of the crusades

 Some crusades took place simultaneously in multiple locations, with Graham relying on the help of other evangelists, especially in New Zealand.
 In Auckland, the evangelist was Grady Wilson; in Wellington, it was Leighton Ford; and in Christchurch, it was Joseph Blinco.
 Graham himself only preached at the conclusion of each of these crusades.
 In Adelaide, Joseph Blinco served as the evangelist, with Graham preaching at the last three meetings.
 In Perth, Grady Wilson was the evangelist, and Graham preached at the final two meetings.
 In Brisbane, Leighton Ford led the crusade, with Graham preaching at the last three gatherings.

 The first meeting was held on 15 February 1959 in Melbourne.
 The most ceremonial event was the final meeting, also in Melbourne, on March 15 at the Melbourne Cricket Ground.
 According to official sources, 143,000 people attended this gathering.
 Queen Elizabeth II sent her representative, the Governor of Victoria, who read from the Bible, while President Dwight D. Eisenhower sent his greetings.
 The sermon's theme was communism, which Graham declared the greatest threat of the 20th century, stating that communism would never conquer the world.

-The largest meeting occurred in Sydney, where Graham's team reported 150,000 attendees at the Melbourne Cricket Ground, with over a million people listening to the broadcast on the radio.
+The largest meeting occurred in Sydney, where Graham's team reported 150,000 attendees at the Sydney Cricket Ground and adjoining Sydney Showground, with over a million people listening to the broadcast on the radio.

 After leaving Australia, Graham traveled to Europe.
 In Paris, he met his wife.
 In London, he attempted to organize a press conference, but British journalists showed little interest in events from the antipodes.
 While walking with his wife in Hyde Park and observing numerous couples embracing, Graham remarked that he "felt as if he were in a bedroom".
 This "incident" caught the attention of the British press.
 His behavior was even discussed in the British Parliament.
 A few days later, Graham met with Queen Elizabeth II at Buckingham Palace and shared details of his work in Australia.